This delicious Kerabu Tang Hoon is a combination of a few well known Nyonya kerabus. It is delicious eaten as a side dish or a light meal.

 So, in celebration of our friendship, we have decided to come together once a month to feature a chosen dish or a particular cooking style.
 It is always so fun to cook with friends and even though we are separated by miles, thanks to the internet we can still cook together virtually.
 For our inaugural twin posting, we have chosen to feature Kerabu, a Nyonya (Peranakan) or Malay salad.
 Please head over to Singapore Shiok! to see what Denise has prepared.

-This recipe is a combination of Kerabu Tang Hoon (Spicy Glass Vermicelli Salad), kerabu bok nee (cloud ear fungus salad), kerabu taugeh (bean sprout salad), and kerabu timun (cucumber salad).
+This recipe is a combination of Kerabu Tang Hoon (Spicy Glass Vermicelli Salad), kerabu bok nee (cloud ear fungus salad), kerabu taugeh (bean sprout salad), and Kerabu Timun (Spicy Cucumber Salad).
 Why make four kerabus when you can combined them all into one. 🙂 For a brighter and lighter taste, I used Mom’s kerabu timun dressing minus the belacan (shrimp paste).
-It would be nice to add some bunga kantan (torch ginger) but I have never seen it here and so I substituted it with chen hom or daun kesom (polygonum/Vietnamese mint).
+It would be nice to add some bunga kantan (torch ginger) but I have never seen it here and so I substituted it with daun kesum/chen hom/polygonum/Vietnamese mint.

 - 3 large limes

-- 2 red chilies, seeds removed and sliced into pieces
+- 2 red chilies (seeds removed and cut into pieces)

 - 1 tsp sugar